 Phone: (970) 490-4464

 Contact: Dr. Richard Zink

-Work at the Fort Collins Laboratory focuses on five critical areas of methods development for APHIS: pest identification technologies, pest survey protocols and guidelines, risk mapping, agricultural quarantine and inspection (AQI) waste disposal and decontamination, and biological control.
+Work at the Fort Collins Laboratory focuses on three critical areas of methods development for APHIS: pest identification technologies, pest survey protocols and guidelines, and agricultural quarantine and inspection (AQI) waste disposal and decontamination.
 The laboratory provides extensive scientific support for the Cooperative Agricultural Pest Survey (CAPS) program.
 The laboratory transfers methodologies and tools to field operations to ensure efficient and effective survey, detection, identification, emergency response, and eradication efforts.
 The Fort Collins Laboratory also develops electronic, matrix-based identification resources to help support rapid, consistent, and accurate identification and nomenclature of pest species.

 - Under a cooperative agreement with Colorado State University, conducted three greenhouse studies to determine the phytotoxicity effects of oxidant disinfectants on nursery plant foliage.
 The study showed that two commercial disinfectants did not significantly injure plant foliage after repeated applications and could be used in nurseries to decontaminate plants.